 We arrived safe and sound at the Science Centre and inside into chaos.
 It was like every single kid in the Toronto District School Board had decided to visit the centre that day.
 It was crazy town.
-I was given 4 kids including my own to keep my eye on, no probs I thought and slipped into role playing a teacher.
+I was given 4 kids including my own to keep my eye on, no probs I thought and slipped into role-playing a teacher.
 I would not be receiving an academy award for my performance.
 That shit is hard!
 I have so much respect for teachers.

-At no stage did the 4 of them stick together, myself and 3 of them would always be looking for our fourth as one of them would always wonder off.
+At no stage did the 4 of them stick together, myself and 3 of them would always be looking for our fourth as one of them would always wander off.
 I didn’t blame them, the place looked exciting and has so much to look at and play with, it was also huge and we only got to see less than half of it (Damn you Otto Mann for arriving late) so we will head back one weekend with the Canadian to explore properly.

 The Science centre included a Rainforest and as soon as we walked in I was hit with the familiar smell and heat.
 It felt like and smelt like Australia.
 It was strange because as much as I loved the familiar hot, dank and mouldy smell as we walked around I also couldn’t wait to get out of the rainforest room and the heat.
 Here I was 6 months to the day in a room that reminded me of home and it didn’t invoke any sense of homesickness.
 I actually felt reassured that I could leave the hot room and get back outside and into a (rather chilly) Canadian Spring day.
 Sure friends and family back in Australia are missed but for myself and the 9-year-old homesickness has not been a problem.
 The Canadian is another story!